aursu/ansible-collection-general/README.md

    ansible-galaxy collection publish aursu-general-1.2.0.tar.gz --api-key $(cat ~/.ansible/galaxy_token)
    ```

-# Debug on target host

-### Clean Up Ansible Temporary Files on the Target Host
+# Debugging a Custom Ansible Module on the Target Host

-Before debugging an Ansible module manually, it's recommended to clear the temporary files left from previous runs.
-This ensures a clean environment and avoids conflicts.

-Suppose the Ansible control node connects to the target host `node01.example.net` using the user `deployuser`.
-Then, on the **target host**, run:
+This guide explains how to manually debug a custom Ansible module by preserving and interacting with the temporary files on the **target host**.

+---

+## 1. Clean Up Previous Temporary Files

+Before you begin, remove any leftover temp files from earlier runs to avoid conflicts:

 ```bash
 ssh deployuser@node01.example.net
 rm -rf /home/deployuser/.ansible/tmp/*
 ```

-> Note: Even if Ansible escalates privileges using `become: true` (e.g. to `root`), the temporary files are located in the home directory of the SSH user (`deployuser`), not under `/root`.
+> Note: Even with `become: true`, Ansible stores temporary files in the **SSH user’s home directory**, not under `/root`.

+---

-### Create a Minimal Playbook to Debug the Module
+## 2. Create a Minimal Playbook

-To isolate and debug a specific Ansible module, create a minimal playbook that contains only the module call and the input data you want to test.
+To isolate module behavior, create a focused playbook containing only the task to debug:

-Suppose you want to debug the custom module `aursu.general.dev_info` with the device `/dev/mapper/data-data1`.
-Your playbook may look like this:

 ```yaml
 # playbooks/dev_info_debug.yml
 - name: Run single task for module debugging
   hosts: all
   become: true
   tasks:
     - name: Get device info for /dev/mapper/data-data1 aursu.general.dev_info: